5 Project Management Principles

 - The project’s roadblocks and successes

-When you’re managing communication between several groups of people, a process management diagram can make a huge difference in your ability to stay on track.
+When you’re managing communication between several groups of people visuals can make a huge difference in your ability to stay on track.
 Waking up in the middle of the night because you forgot to send a new request to a designer or didn’t update a stakeholder on a timeline issue isn’t something anyone wants to experience.
-Use this template and eliminate undue stress on yourself and your team.
+Kanban boards, Gantt charts, and flowcharts can eliminate undue stress for your and your team.

 4. Monitor progress and identify roadblocks